01 of 06

 - Slide the right-hand needle down so that the loop gets close to the tip of the needle but doesn't slide off.

 - When the tip of the needle gets close to the edge of the left-hand needle, give the right-hand needle a little push so it can move in front of the left-hand needle.
-That's the 'turn' I was talking about.
+That's the "turn" mentioned above.

 When you get to this point, it all starts to make sense and looks like you're actually doing something.
 Congratulations!Continue to 4 of 6 below.